Architectural convention

 The Service application layer is a multipurpose library that’s used across various application layers, such as Yves, Client, Glue, or Zed.

 A service primarily consists of reusable lightweight stateless business logic components.
-Due to its deployment across all applications, a service is constrained to accessing data providers that are available universally.
+Because of its deployment across all applications, a service is constrained to accessing data providers that are available universally.
 For example, the backend database is not accessible from Storefront applications by default.

 [Organization]